AlexStack/Laravel-CMS-Plugin-Translator/README.md

 ## How to use it?

 -   It's enabled after install by default.
 You can see a Translator tab when you edit a page.

+*   Note: Google translate API not support before 1.0 version.

+## How to change the settings?

+-   You can change the settings by edit plugin.page-tab-translator
--   Go to the translator plugin setting page, change the api_provider to baidu or google.
+-   Change the api_provider to baidu or google
 -   Set up app_id and app_key from the baidu or google translate api page. eg.

 ```json